dcbaker/cython/Demos/embed/README.rst

-This example demonstrates how Cython-generated code can be called directly from a main program written in C.
+This example demonstrates how Cython0-generated code can be called directly from a main program written in C.

 The Windows makefiles were contributed by